Kennel Training, also known as crate training, is quite a debated topic.

 Halloween is a fun time of year for many but can be a huge danger for dogs.
-With trick or treats around the house it is important to remember that chocolate is very harmful and is poisonous to dogs.
-Halloween chocolate is mostly sugar and will be less harmful with one small piece but the chance your dog eats several chocolate treats could be very harmful.
+With trick or treats around the house it is important to remember that chocolate is very harmful and poisonous to dogs.
+Halloween chocolate is mostly sugar and would be less harmful with one small piece but the chance your dog eats several chocolate treats could be very harmful.

 Firecrackers and fireworks create a strong level of anxiety for most dogs as the loud noises can make them very afraid.
 Try and keep your dog indoors during Halloween night and give them a safe place to lay down.